ivotron/quiho-popper/paper/paper.md

 [^gh]: http://github.com/ivotron/quiho-popper

 # Discussion {#sec:discussion}

+In this section we provide a high-level discussion on several aspects of _quiho_.

 **Application-Independent Performance Characterization**.
 The main advantage of the _quiho_ approach is its resiliency.
 By inferring